-An NRI is a citizen of India or PIO who is not a resident.
+An NRI is a citizen of India or PIO who is not a resident (ROR or RNOR).

 Who is RNOR (Resident and Not Ordinarily Resident)?

 This is applicable to Non-residents who are returning to India.
-Even if you are a resident (as per above definition), you can be either ROR or RNOR.
+If you are not a Resident and Ordinarily resident (ROR), you can still be RNOR.